-- /left Provides the left camera image that is transmitted by SceneScan.
+/left Provides the left camera image that is transmitted by SceneScan.
 In the default configuration, this is the image after rectification has been applied.
-The image is encoded with 8 or 12 bits per pixel (Mono8 or Mono12). - /right Provides the image of the right camera.
-The right camera image is only transmitted if SceneScan is configured in pass through or rectify mode (see Section 9.9).
-The image is encoded with 8 or 12 bits per pixel (Mono8 or Mono12). - /disparity Provides the disparity map that is transmitted by SceneScan.
+In monochrome mode, the image is encoded with 8 or 12 bits per pixel (Mono8 or Mono12), and as RGB image with 8 bits per channel (RGB8) for color mode.

+/right Provides the right camera image.
+This image might not be transmitted depending on the device configuration.
+The image is encoded in Mono8, Mono12 or RGB8 format.

+/disparity Provides the disparity map that is transmitted by SceneScan.

 This data is not available if SceneScan is configured in pass through or rectify mode.
-The disparity map is transmitted with a non-packed 12 bits per pixel encoding (Mono12). - /pointcloud Provides a transformation of the disparity map into a 3D point cloud (see Section 8.2).
+The disparity map is transmitted with a non-packed 12 bits per pixel encoding (Mono12).

+/pointcloud Provides a transformation of the disparity map into a 3D point cloud (see Section 8.2).
 Each point is represented by three 32-bit floating point numbers that encode an x-, y- and z-coordinate (Coord3D_ABC32f).